Medical Disclaimer

 When used to treat anxiety, how quickly does propranolol work?

-Like a lot of other anxious medicines, Inderal (propranolol) starts working pretty quickly.
+Like a lot of other anti-anxiety medicines, Inderal (propranolol) starts working pretty quickly.
 The amount of time it takes to reach its highest quantity varies by type.
 For immediate-release medicines, it takes 1 to 4 hours, and for long-acting medicines, it takes about 6 hours.

-In what amount of time does Propranolol work?
+In what amount of time does propranolol work?

 When Should I Take Propranolol?

-• Situational anxiety.
+- Situational anxiety.
 People who need to take propranolol for social anxiety, like before a show or public speaking, should usually take it 30 to 60 minutes before the event.

-How long do most people take Propranolol for anxiety?
+How long do most people take propranolol for anxiety?

 The length of time a person may need propranolol depends on a lot of different things, including their anxiety type:

-• Chronic anxiety management.
+- Chronic anxiety management.
 Some people may need to take propranolol for anxiety as part of a longer-term plan to deal with their condition.
 In these situations, care can last anywhere from a few months to a few years.
-Regular check-ups with a doctor are important to find out if the medicine is still needed, if the amount needs to be changed, and to watch for side effects.
+Regular checkups with a doctor are important to find out if the medicine is still needed, if the amount needs to be changed, and to watch for side effects.

 No matter how long you plan to take propranolol for, keep in mind that stopping it all of a sudden can cause return effects or withdrawal signs.
 Talk to a doctor or nurse before stopping or changing any medications.